PauseAI/pauseai-website/src/posts/organization.md

 ---
-title: PauseAI Members Page
+title: PauseAI Organization
-description: Welcome to PauseAI!
-How
+description: How the PauseAI organization is structured, and what resources are available for members.
 ---

 Welcome to PauseAI!
-This page is meant to list to the various resources that we have available for our members.

 ## Organization structure

 - [Legal entities](/legal): PauseAI consist of one international entity, and several local / national legal entities.
 This website and the social media accounts are managed by the international entity.
 National entities can have their own website and their own way of doing things.
 - [People (Volunteers)](/people): List of registered volunteers who have opted to show their profile and have committed to work on PauseAI for at least some hours a week.
 - [Teams](/teams): Our volunteers work in all sorts of teams.
 Every team has its own leader, Discord channel, drive folder and of course list of members.
 Reach out to a team leader to join a team!
+- [National groups](/national-groups): National PauseAI groups are hubs that typically manage their own local communities, and are responsible for national-level strategy and coordination.
+They typically have their own website, social media accounts and legal entity.
 - [Local communities](/communities): Check if there already exists a community in your area.
 Most groups are communicating in our discord server, in the `#local-meetups` channel (If you want to create a new local group, post there!).
 Some groups are using tools like Whatsapp or a seperate Discord server.

 ![Organagram](/org.png)